Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

             though.
           * Archmagi robes now require a *cloak* or protection not a *ring* of protection.
-Version 29:
+Version 29
         * Fixed a bug in the Holy Buckler involving magic resistance.
           Thanks, SixofSpades.
-Version 30:
+Version 30
         * Quietus inflicts piercing damage.
 Thanks, Dawid Piotrowski.
         * Polish Translation by Damian Staniszewski.
 Thanks!
-Version 31:
+Version 31
         * Russian Translation by Iogan & AERIE.RU.
 Thanks!
         * Updated German translation by Patrick Lainer.
 Thanks!
+Version 32
+        * No information available
 Version 33 (updated by CamDawg):
         * Cromwell and Cespenar dialogues no longer replace critical states, making it much easier for other mods to interact with IU